Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - Total Paddling Waters: Over 70,000 miles of rivers and streams

-- Coastline: 100+ miles of Atlantic coast
+- Coastline: 100+ miles of Atlantic coast with barrier islands

 - Best Season: March through November (year-round in coastal areas)

-- Skill Levels: Class I flatwater to Class V extreme rapids
+- Skill Levels: Class I flatwater to Class V+ extreme rapids

-Georgia Kayaking Laws: What You Need to Know?
+Georgia Kayaking Laws: What You Need to Know

 Essential Legal Requirements